 Most food allergies start in childhood, but they can develop at any time of life.
 It isn't clear why, but some adults develop an allergy to a food they used to eat with no problem.
 Sometimes a child outgrows a food allergy only to have it reappear in adulthood.

 The most common foods that cause food allergy in adults are peanuts, fish, shellfish (shrimp or lobster) and tree nuts (almonds, walnuts, pecans and cashews).

-If you have a food allergy, you'll need to avoid the offending food altogether.
+If you have a food allergy, you'll need to avoid the offending food.
 An allergic reaction can quickly put your immune system into a state of emergency, affecting numerous organs in your body.
-For certain people, even a tiny amount of the food may cause symptoms such as digestive problems, hives, facial swelling or trouble breathing.
+For certain people, even a tiny amount of the food may cause signs and symptoms such as digestive problems, hives, facial swelling or trouble breathing.

 Don't ignore a reaction that occurs shortly after eating a particular food.
 See your doctor to determine what's causing it.
 Even if you've had a relatively mild reaction in the past, subsequent allergic reactions may be more serious.
 Get emergency treatment for any severe food reaction.

-- Burks W. Clinical manifestations of food allergy: An overview. http://www.uptodate.com/home/index.html.
-Accessed April 29, 2011.
+- Burks W. Clinical manifestations of food allergy: An overview. http://www.uptodate.com/home.
+Accessed Feb.
+18, 2017.

 - Food allergy.
 American College of Allergy, Asthma and Immunology. http://acaai.org/allergies/types/food-allergy.
 Accessed Feb.
 18, 2017.